Signed in as:

 filler@godaddy.com

-Vanessa Brousseau is a proud Inuk woman and a family member of a Missing and Murdered Indigenous People (MMIP).
-As a survivor of abuse, neglect, racism, and poverty, Vanessa speaks from lived experience — realities that continue to impact Indigenous peoples across Turtle Island.
+Vanessa Brousseau is a proud urban Inuk woman and a family member of a Missing and Murdered Indigenous Person (MMIP).
+As a survivor of abuse, neglect, racism, and poverty, she speaks from lived experience — realities that continue to impact Indigenous peoples across Turtle Island.

-In May 2021, she began reclaiming her healing through traditional art, creating red dress awareness pieces made from beads and sealskin.
-What started as a personal act of decolonization has grown into a powerful movement — one that sparks conversation, educates communities, and honours the lives of those taken too soon.
+In May 2021, Vanessa began reclaiming her healing through traditional art, creating red dress awareness pieces using beads and sealskin.
+What began as a deeply personal act of decolonization has grown into a powerful movement that sparks conversation, educates communities, and honours the lives of those taken too soon.

-Today, Vanessa offers both virtual and in-person presentations on Indigenous identity, MMIP awareness, Intergenerational trauma, allyship, and red dress sealskin workshops.
-With over 23 years of experience leading impactful workshops, she brings a voice that is both fierce and compassionate — grounded in truth, resilience, and a commitment to justice.
+Today, Vanessa offers both virtual and in-person presentations on Indigenous identity, MMIP awareness, intergenerational trauma, allyship, and red dress sealskin workshops.
+With over 23 years of experience facilitating impactful workshops, she brings a voice that is both fierce and compassionate — grounded in truth, resilience, and a deep commitment to justice.

 No More Stolen MMIP.

-Resilient Inuk Creations has s received notice of Certificate of Inuit Firm Status.
-Nunavut Tunngavik Incorporated certifies that Resilient Inuk Creations is an Inuit firm pursuant to Article 24 of the Nunavut Agreement.
+Resilient Inuk Creations has received a Certificate of Inuit Firm Status.
+Nunavut Tunngavik Incorporated certifies that Resilient Inuk Creations, an urban Inuk-owned business, is an Inuit firm pursuant to Article 24 of the Nunavut Agreement.
+This recognition affirms the business as Inuit-led and grounded in cultural knowledge, community responsibility, and Indigenous economic participation.

 Vanessa is a registered land claim beneficiary with Sanikiluaq, Nunavut.
 Her deep connection to her Inuit identity is rooted in the strength and resilience of her family — particularly her grandfather, whose story reflects the difficult legacy many Inuit have endured.